Business and Other Risks

 i.
 Responding to changes in the external environment

-As coexisting with COVID-19 has become the new normal, leading Japanese companies, that are our major customers, to continue to actively invest in research and development to sustain their international competitiveness in the future.
+Leading Japanese companies, that are our major customers, to continue to actively invest in research and development to sustain their international competitiveness in the future.
 This is a key factor contributing to the sustainable growth of the Group.
 On the other hand, the shortage of skilled engineers and the upward pressure on wages in Japan continue to persist.
 As a result, we began to see various risk factors which may affect our Group, including cost increase related to engineer recruitment and training, rising engineer salaries, and engineer retirement.
 Moving forward, as we shift from quantity to quality, we will continue to invest in the training of engineers who are mainly focused on the high-demand fields of digital technology, while also aim to achieve short and long-term growth both in revenue and profit, by pursuing an optimal mix between recruitment and training and improving the efficiency of recruitment and training.

 ii.
 Improvement of base charge

-Unit Sales Price (yen in thousands/month, year-to-date) 630 630 634 658 669
+Unit Sales Price (yen in thousands/month, year-to-date) 630 634 658 669 678

 (Note)Calculated as [Total revenue for the years ended June 30]/ ∑ [Number of assigned engineers at the end of each month](Two major subsidiaries in Japan through the fiscal year ended June 30, 2021, and all subsidiaries in Japan for the fiscal year ended June 30, 2022 and thereafter